-Top 5 Food Markets in Paris
+Top Food Markets in Paris

 Fresh and delicious products are essential for creating the best cuisine, and what better place to find them than in Paris food markets?
 The culture of food is incredibly important in France, and most Parisians shop for fresh ingredients daily.

 The oldest one: Marché des Enfants Rouges

-Marché des Enfants Rouges: 39 Rue de Bretagne, 75003 Paris
+marché des Enfants Rouges – 39 Rue de Bretagne, 75003 Paris

 The lively one: Marché d’Aligre

-Perhaps the busiest market in the city, Marché d’Aligre is one of our top 5 food markets in Paris.
+Perhaps the busiest market in the city, Marché d’Aligre is one of my choices for this guide to the top food markets in Paris.
 This market is located in the international 12th district of Paris, making Marché d’Aligre an incredible melting pot of cultures.
 Less famous than the Marché des Enfants Rouges, you’ll find plenty of locals shopping for fresh produce here.
 If you’re looking for great deals on fresh food, Marché d’Aligre is the food market for you.

 This bustling market is connected to the covered Marché Beauvau on the same square.
 Step inside for a maze of lively stalls selling everything from spices to fresh fish!
 I love that you can find anything at the Marché d’Aligre, for example there’s also a vintage/flea market section where you can find all kinds of old treasures.

-Marché d’Aligre: Place d’Aligre, 75012 Paris
+Marché d’Aligre – Place d’Aligre, 75012 Paris

-The best one: Marché Bastille
+The biggest one: Marché Bastille

 The best time to visit this market is in the early morning (around 8 A.M.), vendors are just getting set up, so you’ll find the freshest products.
 This market is only open on Thursdays and Sundays, but the wide selection can’t be beat!

-Marché Bastille: 8 Boulevard Richard Lenoir, 75011 Paris
+Marché Bastille – 8 Boulevard Richard Lenoir, 75011 Paris

 The most traditional one: Marché Mouffetard

-The next market in our top 5 food markets in Paris is the most traditional.
+The next market in our top food markets in Paris is one of the oldest and most traditional.
 Set in a an ancient square just off the adorable Rue Mouffetard, this market is typically Parisian.
 Locals love this market for its array of fresh produce, fish, meats and French specialties like charcuterie and cheese.

-Marché Mouffetard: 139 Rue Mouffetard, 75005
+Marché Mouffetard – 139 Rue Mouffetard, 75005 paris

 The chill one: Marché Bio Batignolles

 Focusing on all organic products, this market is smaller than other food markets in Paris and give you a chance to chat with the producers and farmers about their products.
 You can find everything from organic meats and cheeses to produce, dairy and even honey.
 Open on Saturdays, this market is the perfect destination for a laid-back Saturday in Paris.
 Close to the Parc Monceau, the quiet Square des Batignolles and Montmartre, it’s the perfect jumping off point for a day of Paris exploration.

 If you feel like discovering the quaint Montmartre district, with monuments like the Sacré-Coeur and the Moulin Rouge, come join our free walking tour of Montmartre!
 The market is only a 15-20 minute walk from the start of the tour, and our local guides can share with you all the best places in Montmartre.

-Marché Bio Batignolles: 34 Boulevard des Batignolles, 75017 Paris
+Marché Bio Batignolles – 34 Boulevard des Batignolles, 75017 Paris

 See you soon in Paris!